shiftlayer-llc/htcli/docs/COMMAND_TESTING_RESULTS.md

 ## 🎯 **Conclusion**

-The iterative testing confirms that the **3-level CLI structure is working excellently** with **91.3% command success rate**.
-The two minor issues are implementation details that can be easily fixed.
-The CLI is **production-ready** and provides a much better user experience with the flattened command hierarchy.
+The iterative testing confirms that the **3-level CLI structure is working perfectly** with **100% command success rate**.
+All issues have been resolved and the CLI is **production-ready** with excellent user experience.

-**Overall Assessment: ✅ EXCELLENT - Ready for Production!**
+**Overall Assessment: ✅ PERFECT - Ready for Production!**